 If you are cynical about this tactic or your manager, please read the post where I explain more here.

-As managers, we take it for granted that individual contributors understand that there is a budget, limited resources and guidelines for the collective to follow.
-What is common sense to one person is ludicrous to another.
+As managers, we take it for granted that individual contributors understand that there is a budget, limited resources, and guidelines for the collective to follow.
+What is common sense to one person may be ludicrous to another.
 As managers, part of our job is to bridge this gap and explain the company philosophy around the nebulous topics.

 As a manager, next time Johnny Employee does something good, try the following.

 Meet with your VP.
 Explain to Suzy VP that you noticed Johnny Employee went the extra mile.
 You want to send a note to Suzy VP outlining the deed and explaining how that deed helped the department, business, team, etc. In this email, you explain that you would like to make sure that this deed goes on record and you thought it was such a great move that Suzy VP should know about it.
 (We are not sending this email to Johnny Employee.)

 You explain to Suzy VP that you would like her to forward the email to Johnny Employee with the following short note: